 8.3 But sexism against men is different because it isn’t institutionalized, right?

 The justice system is about as “institutional” as you can get, and men are discriminated against there (crime sentencing).
 And if we use a lighter definition of “institutional” that refers to things like media and cultural norms, we could find countless other examples.
-Every time a news outlet singles out the female victims of a disaster or incident (without a specific reason, like them being a higher percentage of victims) then that’s male disposability and sexism against men.
+When news outlets single out the female victims of a disaster or incident, that’s probably male disposability and sexism against men.

 8.4 Most of the people in power in those institutions are men (e.g. judges), so how can they exhibit sexism against men?

 Feminists widely accept that women can internalize misogyny and sexist attitudes against their own gender (e.g. this article from EverydayFeminism).
 In a similar way, men can internalize misandry and sexist attitudes against their own gender.